Explicit Riemann-Roch spaces in the Hilbert class field: Constructing functions in the Hilbert class field

 \subsection{Class field theory and the jacobian variety}

-We start from a projective curve $X$ over a finite field $\bK$ of characteristic $p$.
-We assume that $X$ is smooth and absolutely integral.
-We let $\bKb$ be an algebraic closure of $\bK$.
-We need an abelian cover $\tau : Y \rightarrow X$ over $\bK$, with $Y$ absolutely integral.
-We will require that $Y$ have a $\bK$-rational point $Q_1$.
+Let $X$ be a projective, smooth, absolutely integral curve over a finite field $\bK$ of characteristic $p$.
+Let $\bKb$ be an algebraic closure of $\bK$.
+We need an abelian unramified cover $\tau : Y \rightarrow X$ over $\bK$, with $Y$ absolutely integral.
+We will require that $Y$ has a $\bK$-rational point $Q_1$.
 This implies that $\tau$ is completely split above $P_1=\tau (Q_1)$.

 According to class field theory \cite{gacc,rosen} there is a maximal abelian unramified cover of $X$ over $\bK$ that splits totally above $P_1$.
 We briefly recall its geometric construction.
 Let $J_X$ be the jacobian variety of $X$ and let be the Jacobi map with origin $P_1$.
 Let be the Frobenius endomorphism of degree $|\bK|$, the cardinality of $\bK$.
 The endomorphism is an unramified Galois cover between $\bK$-varieties with Galois group $J_X(\bK)$.
-We denote the pullback of $\wp$ along $j_X$.
+We denote by the pullback of $\wp$ along $j_X$.
 This is the maximal abelian unramified cover of $X$ that splits totally above $P_1$.
 Any such cover $\tau : Y \rightarrow X$ is thus a quotient of $\taum$ by some subgroup $H$ of $J_X(\bK)$.
 We set $G=J_X(\bK)/H$ and notice that $G$ is at the same time the fiber of $\tau$ above $P_1$ and its Galois group, acting by translations in $J_X/H$.

 Let $P$ be a $\bK$-rational point on $X$ and let $\Qm$ be any point on $\Ym (\bKb)$ such that We have $F_\bK(\Qm)=\Qm+P$.
-So the Artin map and the Jacobi map coincide, and the decomposition group of any place on $Y$ above $P$ is the subgroup in $G/H$ generated by $P$ itself.
+So the Artin map and the Jacobi map coincide, and the decomposition group of any place on $Y$ above $P$ is the subgroup of $G$ generated by $P$ itself.
 In particular the fiber of $\tau$ above $P$ splits over $\bK$ if and only if $P$ is sent into $H$ by the Jacobi map.
 Equivalently the class of $P-P_1$ belongs to $H$.